What is DSEI?

 DSEI (Defence & Security Equipment International) is one of the world’s largest arms fairs.
 It is run by Clarion Events, who are headquartered in London, but who also host 24 other arms fairs around the world (alongside other less bloodthirsty events such as the Baby Show).
 DSEI takes place once every two years in September, at ExCel – the huge exhibition centre in London’s Docklands.

-DSEI is an important event for the UK state, which heavily subsidises and promotes the arms industry, and helps organise the arms fair.
-In 2019, the UK invited delegations to DSEI from 67 countries, including countries involved in military conflicts and at war, and on its own list of human rights abusers.
+DSEI is an important event for the UK state, which heavily subsidises and promotes the arms industry and helps organise the arms fair.
+The guest list includes delegates from countries involved in military conflicts and at war, and on the government’s own list of human rights abusers.

-In 2008, the Asia-Pacific Defence and Security Exhibition (APDSE) became the latest Australian arms fair to be cancelled, after the Australian International Defence Equipment Exhibition was shut down for good by protests in 1991.
-APDSE was to have been the first arms fair held in Australia for 17 years, but didn’t go ahead, in the words of the Acting Premier Kevin Foley, because of concerns about “the scale of the planned protests”, “the cost of security” and, without any hint of irony, supposed “possible threats of violence”.
+The Australian International Defence Equipment Exhibition was shut down for good by protests in 1991.
+APDSE was intended to be the first arms fair held in Australia for 17 years, but didn’t go ahead, in the words of the Acting Premier Kevin Foley, because of concerns about “the scale of the planned protests”, “the cost of security” and, without any hint of irony, supposed “possible threats of violence”.
+Then, in 2008, the Asia-Pacific Defence and Security Exhibition (APDSE) was cancelled due to public opposition.

 More recently and closer to home, the Defence, Procurement, Research, Technology and Exportability (DRPTE) arms fair was chased out of Cardiff then Birmingham in 2019, after having been driven from Bristol in 2014.
 Glasgow sank Undersea Defence Technology (UDT) in 2018, with the local council vowing never to host arms fairs in the city again.